Transit Through Iran – Multimodal Cargo Transit Services by SASCO

 Turkey → Iran → Gulf States

-Ideal for ground-based transport, this corridor facilitates cargo movement from Turkey through Iran to Gulf destinations such as the UAE, Oman, Qatar, and Saudi Arabia, bypassing costly air freight.
-Its robust road infrastructure supports both less-than-truckload (LTL) and full-truckload shipments, with options for rail integration in key segments.
-Thousands of trucks have utilized this path since its reopening in 2021, and ongoing geopolitical shifts in the region continue to underscore its practicality.
+This corridor facilitates cargo movement from Turkey through Iran to Gulf destinations such as the UAE, Oman, Qatar, and Saudi Arabia.
+Its robust road infrastructure supports less-than-truckload (LTL) and full-truckload shipments.

 Item